-- Before you request a Team Drive
+- Before you request a Shared Drive

-- Team Drive Best Practices
+- Shared Drive Best Practices

 - Additional Drive information

-- Team Drive Request Form
+- Shared Drive Request Form

 Please consider the following:

-- Special migration permissions for a limited two week period.
+- Special migration permissions for a limited two-week period.
 (Additional details will be provided once request is approved.)

 - Rights to add new members or groups, determine permissions, and assign other team members FULL access.